ow-mods/ow-mod-template/README.md

 Defaults to `false`.

+### Put github files in same folder as project (noParentStuff)

+Puts the license, github workflow, and gitignore files in the project folder.
+Meant for use with the `Place solution and project in same directory` option.

+Defaults to `true`.

 ## Adding The Workflow To Existing Projects

 If you have an existing project and want to add the workflow to it, follow this guide.